House on Haunted Hill (1999 film): Plot

-In 1931, the patients at the Vannacutt Psychiatric Institute for the Criminally Insane revolt against the staff, headed by the sadistic Dr. Richard B. Vannacutt.
-A fire erupts, killing the inmates and all but five of Vannacutt's staff.
+In 1931 Los Angeles, the staff of the Vannacutt Psychiatric Institute for the Criminally Insane (headed by the sadistic Dr. Richard B. Vannacutt; a psychiatrist conducting cruel and torturous medical experiments) are under attack during a revolt by the patients.
+A fire erupts, killing Vannacutt, the inmates, and all but five of the staff.

 In 1999, Evelyn Stockard-Price is in a disintegrating marriage with Stephen Price, an amusement park mogul known for his elaborate pranks.
-At Evelyn's insistence, Price stages her birthday party at the abandoned hospital.
+At Evelyn's insistence, Price stages her birthday party at the abandoned hospital, which has been partly converted into a residence.
 Five guests arrive: baseball player Eddie Baker; former television personality Melissa Marr; physician Donald Blackburn; Sara Wolfe, a production assistant impersonating her former boss, Jennifer; and Pritchett, the building's owner.
 The guests are not the ones Price invited and neither of the Prices know who they are.
 Despite this, Price continues the party's advertised theme, offering $1 million to each guest who remains in the house until morning; those who flee or perish forfeit their $1 million to the others.

 The building's security system is tripped, locking everyone inside - a stunt which Price and Evelyn blame on each other.
-Jennifer, Eddie, and Pritchett search the labyrinthine basement for a control panel.
-Jennifer becomes separated from Eddie and is nearly pulled into a tank of blood by a doppelgänger impersonating him, but frees herself just in time when the real Eddie appears.
-Melissa disappears, leaving behind a trail of blood and a video camera showing her apparent murder.
+Sara, Eddie, and Pritchett search the labyrinthine basement for a control panel.
+Sara becomes separated from Eddie and is nearly pulled into a tank of blood by a doppelgänger impersonating him.
+Melissa disappears, leaving behind a trail of blood and a camcorder showing her apparent murder.
 Price visits his assistant Schechter, who is overseeing the party stunts, but finds him horribly mutilated.
 On the surveillance monitor he sees an apparition of Dr. Vannacutt armed with a bloody saw.

 Evelyn seemingly dies in front of the others, strapped to an electroshock therapy table.
 Price pulls a gun on the guests, demanding to know who killed his wife, before they turn on him and lock him inside the "Saturation Chamber", an archaic zoetrope device that Vannacutt used to treat schizophrenics.
 Blackburn volunteers to guard Price.
 When the others leave, he turns the chamber on, leaving Price to be tortured by the moving images.
 In Vannacutt's office, Sara and Eddie find a portrait of the hospital's staff and realize that the Prices and invited party guests, with the exception of Blackburn, are descendants of the five survivors of the 1931 fire.
 Sara surmises that the spirits hacked Price's computer and altered the guest list.